OUCH, this can be extremely painful and life delimitating and is no laughing matter.

-It often occurs after strenuous overuse of the muscles and tendons of the forearm, near the elbow joint.
+It often occurs after strenuous overuse of the muscles and tendons of the forearm near the elbow joint.
 You might then notice it when you carry heavy bags, try to twist open a jar lid or even have difficulty fully extending your arm.

-Pain that occurs on the inner side of the elbow is often known as golfer’s elbow and again you don’t need to be a golfer to experience.
+Pain that occurs on the inner side of the elbow is often known as golfer’s elbow, and again you don’t need to be a golfer to experience it.

-Left untreated tennis able can become chronic, quite simply meaning ongoing.
+Left untreated, tennis elbow can become chronic, quite simply meaning ongoing.
 Getting advice early on is extremely important for this condition.